guavas-xyz/execute-test-suite/README.md

-# guava-execute-action
+# Guava Execute Test Suite
-This action helps you execute your Guava tests.
+This Github Action executes a Guava Test Suite.
+It waits for the return of the tests suite to either be 'Failure' or 'Success'.